Chapter 5: Mr. Stark, You Might Wanna Check Your Brain

 "Miss Taylor."
 His voice softened slightly, but his eyes remained intense.
 "Take your time.
 I'm a patient man."

 Before I could form a response, there was a discrete knock at the door.
-James entered with the same efficient grace I'd noticed last night, carrying what looked like designer shopping bags.
+I flinched, instinctively pulling the sheet higher as James entered with the same efficient grace I'd noticed last night, carrying what looked like designer shopping bags.

 Brandon barely moved, just lifted his chin slightly.
 "Your clothes, Miss Taylor."

 James set the bags down with a slight bow.
-"The bathroom is through that door, Miss Taylor.
-Everything you need should be there."
+"The bathroom is through that door, Miss Taylor."

-Everything I needed turned out to be a complete Chanel outfit, from lingerie to a stunning cream-colored dress that probably cost more than my monthly rent.
+I chose a Chanel outfit from the bad.
 What made my skin crawl wasn't the obvious expense – it was how everything fit perfectly.
 How did he know my exact size?

 Alone in the massive marble bathroom, I finally let my mask slip.
 The face that stared back at me from the mirror looked foreign – pale, with shadows under the eyes that even designer concealer couldn't quite hide.
 One year.
 I'd been gone for just one year, managing Fortune Corp's European division.
 One year of late-night calls with Alexander, of missing him so much...
 I gripped the marble counter until my knuckles turned white.
 Come on, Summer, don't cry over them again.